 Swap out hardware

-One of the easiest ways to make your cabinets look and feel upgraded is to change out the hardware.
+Changing out your hardware is an easy DIY home improvement project that makes your cabinets look and feel upgraded.
 Look for small knobs with fun patterns and include backplates if need be.

 Update window treatments

 Hiring a professional to install new window treatments is a notoriously expensive endeavor, yet there are endless benefits to them.
 There are many reasons to look into upgrading your window treatments, from options that let natural light in to save on electricity to eco-friendly building materials.
 There are plenty of DIY options — just make sure to do your due diligence before, and measure and take your time before diving right in.

 Paint and paint more